aral/ar.al-site/content/2018/12/31/sometimes-you-have-to-stick-a-screwdriver-in-it/index.md

 [^2]: This is true for the Samsung Chromebook 550 model, at least.
 On other models, apparently you can open up the machine and remove a screw from the motherboard, etc. On all models, you have to flash the firmware to stop Google from nagging you on every boot.

+[^3]: [Apple is engaged in similar shenanigans](https://uk.pcmag.com/news-analysis/117795/apples-t2-chip-makes-third-party-mac-repairs-impossible) with its latest T2 chip.
+But then again no one ever accused Apple of being open.
+Still, at least they make their money by selling products to people instead of selling people to corporations like Google does.

-[^3]: I was originally going to write something like “unchromedbook” or “liberated” on the case using some scrabble letters but ended ruining the tiles when the superglue exploded out of the tube, ruining the tiles and almost sticking my fingers together.
+[^4]: I was originally going to write something like “unchromedbook” or “liberated” on the case using some scrabble letters but ended ruining the tiles when the superglue exploded out of the tube, ruining the tiles and almost sticking my fingers together.
 That was fun (wasn’t fun).